 Guidelines for confirmation of candidature - higher degree by research

-Further information for candidates is available in the document titled: Confirmation of Candidature Guidelines.
+Further information for candidates: Confirmation of Candidature Guidelines.

 Full details of the confirmation requirements and process are provided in the document titled: Higher Degree by Research Candidature Management Procedure.

 The purpose of the Confirmation of Candidature milestone process is to provide: